sciabarra/Sparkoin/README.md

 No guarantee (yet) it does anything useful, works or even compile.

-If you are developing please also check  README-DEVEL.mv
+If you are developing please also check  README-DEVEL.md

 ### Prerequisites

-Tested under OSX 10.10 and Windows 7 with Docker Toolbox 1.10.3
+Tested under OSX 10.10 and Windows 7/10 with Docker Toolbox 1.10.3

 Install Docker Toolbox.